International Design Competition

 How can I create my participation code?

-Complete the registration form, which can be accessed via the dropdown menu under the profile icon in the top-right corner.
-Once registered, you can create your participation code.
+Complete the registration form available under the profile icon in the top-right corner (dropdown menu).
+After registering, you can generate your participation code.
+Please refer to the video guide for assistance.

 Should the participation code be placed on the sheets?

 No, the participation code should not appear on the sheets.
-Instead, use it to name the submission PDF.
+Instead, use it to name the submission file.

 Should each sheet be numbered to indicate the display order?